Out-Law / Your Daily Need-To-Know

 Constructive acceleration

 Claims for constructive acceleration have yet to succeed in the courts in England and Wales.
+Here, the accepted notion is that where the contract provides for acceleration, payment for acceleration should be based on the terms of the contract and where there are no acceleration provisions, contractors may risk accelerating without being able to recover the costs of doing so.
 However, courts in other Commonwealth jurisdictions have been more sympathetic to this line of argument.

-A recent Australian case, V601 Developments Pty Ltd v Probuild Constructions (Aust) Pty Ltd, shows the potential for a contractor to claim acceleration costs where it can establish a breach of contract by the Employer in not awarding an extension of time in circumstances where it was obliged to do so.
-See our coverage of the Probuild case for more on construction acceleration.
+An Australian case, V601 Developments Pty Ltd v Probuild Constructions (Aust) Pty Ltd, highlighted the potential for a contractor to claim acceleration costs where it can establish a breach of contract by the employer in not awarding an extension of time in circumstances where it was obliged to do so.

 Unless there is a shift in approach in the courts of England and Wales, contractors may wish to seek an early decision through adjudication as to whether they are entitled to an extension of time.